local-minimum/fseq/doc/source/c3se_python_course.rst

 In total 78 different tests were created in four different files.
 Each file corresponding to one of the four modules in the package.
-A test exclusively tested one aspect of the functionality, but many of the tests asserted more than one behaviour for that aspect.
+A test exclusively tested one aspect of the functionality, but many of the tests asserted more than one behavior for that aspect.

 For example, ``TestSeqFormatDetector.test_FormatUnknown`` that ascertains that an exception is raised for when the detector runs out of available formats both